This calendula oil recipe for the scalp will help eliminate sore, itchy, and inflamed areas. Healthy long hair starts with a healthy scalp.

 1. Anti-inflammatory and Anti-bacterial Properties

-Calendula flower oil has great anti-inflammatory and anti-bacterial properties, which makes it ideal for scalp issues such as eczema, itchiness, flaky, dandruff, sore, psoriasis, dermatitis and inflamed areas.
+Calendula flower oil has great anti-inflammatory and anti-bacterial properties, which makes it ideal for scalp issues.

 With regular application, you can expect a significant improvement, if not total elimination, of symptoms within a few weeks.

 Calendula oil has regenerative properties that will provide an ideal environment for healthier hair follicles leading to better hair growth.